caraway-and-rye/caraway-and-rye.github.io/recipes/food-journal-2021.md

 # Food journal

 What should we have for dinner?
-How about one of the following:
+How about something we had in the past?

 ****